jjmasse/angular-react-migration/README.md

 # Angular/React Migration Example Project

+## Running the project

+1. Git clone or download zip

+2. Unpack or CD into the project folder

+3. run `npm install`

+4. run `npm run start:dev``

 ## Goals

 This project is intended to provided a working example of a path that